 Please contact our office if your child is experiencing any of these side effects.

 Please take any pain relievers that you were prescribed as directed if this combination is not effective in managing your discomfort.
-Your prescribed medication may cause drowsiness and will slow down your reflexed, so please if you take them, do not operate heavy machinery or drive a vehicle.
+Your prescribed medication may cause drowsiness and will slow down your reflexes, so please do not operate heavy machinery or drive a vehicle while taking them.
 If your pain does persist despite these efforts, contact your office.